minibolt-guide/minibolt/guide/lightning/channel-backup.md

 | LOCAL       | YES               | NO                      | Drive failure only                     |NO                   |
 | REMOTE      | NO                | YES                     | Drive failure & widespread node damage |YES                  |

-We recommend to use both methods, but you can choose either one of them, depending on your own requirements and preferences.
+We recommend using both methods, but you can choose either one of them, depending on your own requirements and preferences.
 Whatever method you choose:

 1. Follow the "Preparations" section first, then
 1. Follow the optional local or/and remote backup sections.